coderbyheart/coderbyheart.com/content/post/ndc-oslo-2018.md

 Since speakers where not required to self-fund their travel costs (hint:
 #paytospeak) there was a very international line-up and a noticable amount of
-female speakers (out of 183 speakers, 30 were women) which resultet in a quite diverse panel, at least for a scandinavian location.
+women speakers (out of 183 speakers, 30 were women) which resultet in a quite diverse panel, at least for a scandinavian location.

 During the conference there was access to food and drinks all-day, and free